-As an element of Northern Oklahoma College's (the "College") core business function, expenditures will be audited using the risk-based approach.
+As an element of the College's core business function, expenditures will be audited using the risk-based approach.
 The audit will only address expenditures as defined by the generation of pay (State of Oklahoma, Office of State Treasury).

 Following completion of the general overview and risk assessment, we used professional judgment to select specific areas for additional focus and audit testing as needed.